-We should have been looking forward to the start of Euro 2020 today (12th June) and along with the general excitement of there being an international tournament, one of the things everyone looks forward to is getting their first sight of the intros for the BBC and ITV coverage.
+Along with the general excitement of there being an international tournament, one of the things everyone in the UK looks forward to is getting their first sight of the intros for the BBC and ITV coverage.
 These can become iconic, intrinsically linked to the glorious events on the pitch, or in some cases totally forgotten.

 The Euros intros are a bit of a mixed bag.
 They’re not as iconic as the World Cup ones – no Nessun Dorma, Pavane or Sing Sing Africa.
 We never got Des Lynam reciting a poem over the ITV Euro 2000 intro music like he did for the BBC at France 98.

 So i thought I’d take a look back at the two big UK channels’ efforts from recent tournaments and see who comes out on top.
 I’ve only gone back as far as 1992 as it’s the first tournament that I can find an intro from both channels on YouTube.

 Euro 92 🇸🇪

 First things first, I know it’s slightly anachronistic to call this Euro 92 – the “Euro” branding didn’t come in until England four years later.
 But it’s catchier than calling it “The UEFA European Football Championships 1992” so let’s just go with it.

 This tournament was almost unrecognisable from the one we know today.
 There were only eight teams, and as the last tournament before the backpass rule came in, Denmark spent most of their shock win over Germany in the final rolling the ball back to Peter Schmeichel.

 Considering that two years previously the BBC’s opening for Italia 90 basically rewrote the rule book for what one of these could be, it’s pretty disappointing to see they didn’t really bother to do anything special for the Euros.

 Ode to Joy playing over a few action shots with the flags of the competing nations in the background isn’t the most inspiring choice.